 Permits for unpowered boats, such as canoes, kayaks and rowing boats can be purchased by post by printing off, completing and sending in the unpowered boat permit application form along with a cheque.
 We will send back a permit and permit sticker within 3 days of receiving the form and cheque.

-Currently, permits for powered boats can only be bought in person from the outlets above.
+Permits for powered boats can only be bought in person from the outlets above (excluding Premier Wilcombe Stores and Online).
 Please note that you will need your third party insurance details and Boat Safety Scheme details (if applicable) with you in order to purchase a permit.

 Boat hire, moorings and services